Abubokkor98/dream11-bpl-hub/README.md

 ### Main Section Design and Toggling Feature

 - Create two buttons at the top-right of the section.
 Available  & Selected ---done
-- Selected button will show how many players are selected as in Figma , initially it will be 0.
+- Selected button will show how many players are selected as in Figma , initially it will be 0. ----done
-- Display Available Player section by default.
+- Display Available Player section by default. done
-- Display Selected Player Count in selected Player component as in figma.
+- Display Selected Player Count in selected Player component as in figma. ----done

 ### Player Data